-• You are very worried about the threat to Eldrick Woods because the animals in the wood are protected.

-• Although the woods are not protected by law, you believe that this does not mean the woods should not be cared for.
+- You are very worried about the threat to Eldrick Woods because the animals in the wood are protected. - Although the woods are not protected by law, you believe that it is important that the woods are cared for. - You agree that congestion and pollution are a problem.
+You are also worried about the effects on the buildings of Sandford.

-• The Green Group acknowledge that

-congestion and pollution are a problem.
-You also worry about the effects on the buildings of Sandford.

-• The bare minimum for the Green Group is to see the animals of the woods protected.
+• For you it is essential that the animals of the woods are protected whatever is decided.
 Your group should decide its ideal scenario.